 so make sure you budget for them when planning.

 Most toll booths now accept credit cards and using them greatly speeds up a motorway journey.
-Note that when driving on the Continent of Europe you are legally required to carry in your car a fire extinguisher, medical kit, spare bulbs and fuses and a yellow or orange phosphorescent jacket to be worn if you break down.
-In France from 2012 you must carry personal breathalyser.
+Note that when driving on the Continent of Europe you are legally required to carry in your car a fire extinguisher, medical kit, spare bulbs and fuses plus a yellow or orange phosphorescent jacket per person to be worn if you break down.

 If you are joining a conducted tour